jgillick/DiscoDanceFloorV1/Arduino/DiscoFloorNode/README.md

 8:   To common
 ```

+I'm using the [Intersil ISL8487E](http://www.digikey.com/product-detail/en/ISL8487EIBZ/ISL8487EIBZ-ND/1034816) chip
+which is pin compatible with MAS485, but cheaper.

 Debugging
 =========
 All nodes output serial debugging statements to pin 13 (4800 baud).
 If pin 12 of the master node is